NozakiYuu/EasyRPGPlayer-Vietnamese/README.md

 EasyRPGPlayer-Vietnamese is a fork that adds Vietnamese language font and making the player Vietnamese-compatible.
-This fork is heavily inspired from [toaranotdev's fork](https://github.com/toaranotdev/easyrpg-player-vietnamese), so you should check this fork too.
+This fork is heavily inspired from [toaranotdev's fork](https://github.com/toaranotdev/easyrpg-player-vietnamese), so you should check that fork too.

 EasyRPG Player is part of the EasyRPG Project.
 More information is available at the project website: https://easyrpg.org/